eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 ```

 Have a look at the base [README.md](../README.md) for instructions
-on how to add a new user to the ditto nginx instance.
+on how to add a new user to the Ditto nginx instance.

 ## Using other digital and analog ports for your sensors
 You can change those properties in `raspberry_thing.py`: